-If you crave food you might find that your cravings move around, from one food to another, and this happens for a number of reasons, such as:
+If you crave food you might find that your cravings move around, from one food to another (even the naturally sourced variety) and this happens for a number of reasons:

 - Hormones: At certain times of the month or in certain phases of your life